Join us in Tokyo (and online) for ACL2022!

 - Language Learning and Teaching

-We look forward to meeting you in Tokyo!
+We look forward to meeting you in Tokyo and online!

 About IAFOR’s Education Conferences